thestorefront/FastAPI/README.md

 `fastapi_default_filters( filters [Hash] )`

-Used to set any default filters for the top level fastapi response.
+Sets any default filters for the top level fastapi response.
 Will be overridden if the same filter keys are provided when calling `.filter` on a FastAPI instance.
 See *Filters* section for more information on available filters.

+`fastapi_safe_fields( fields [Array] )`

+Sets safe fields for `FastAPIInstance.safe_filter`.
+These safe fields are a *whitelist* for filters, meaning safe_filter will only allow filtering by these fields.

 InstanceMethods